JasonMize/jasonmize.github.io/_posts/2017-04-01-djang-react-redux-setup-(technical-walkthrough).md

 [Django](https://www.djangoproject.com/ "Django") is a web framework.
 It can be complicated to learn but is both powerful and versatile as a projects back end.
 A good choice for complex apps.
 It is written in Python.

 [React](https://facebook.github.io/react/ "React") is a library for front end user interfaces.
+It allows components on a webpage to be updated without sending the user to a different url.
 It is written in Javascript.

 [Redux](http://redux.js.org/ "Redux") is a framework that tracks object state.
 It is used in conjunction with user interfaces like React or Angular.
 It is written in Javascript.

 This is a learning project for me.
 I'll try to identify parts that I am less sure of.
 Please let me know anything I can correct.

-## Directions:
+## Goals:

 This post is a technical walkthrough for setting up Django + React + Redux on a Macbook Pro.
 It assumes you have already set up a basic Django + Django Rest Framework 'Hello World'.
 We'll be starting from there.